Harry H. Laughlin Papers

 Immediate Source of Acquisition

-After Harry Hamilton Laughlin's death, his family gave his library and collected papers to Pickler Memorial Library.
+After Harry Hamilton Laughlin's death in 1943, his family gave his library and collected papers to Pickler Memorial Library.

 Statement Regarding Objectionable Content